There is no cure for fibromyalgia, but treatment can ease some of your symptoms and improve quality of life.

 See self-help for fibromyalgia for more information about exercise and relaxation techniques.

-Some people with fibromyalgia try complementary or alternative treatments such as acupuncture, osteopathy and aromatherapy.
+Some people with fibromyalgia try complementary or alternative treatments such as acupuncture, massage, manipulation and aromatherapy.

 There is little scientific evidence that such treatments help in the long term.
 However, some people find certain treatments help them to relax and feel less stressed, allowing them to cope with their condition better.